aotta/PiRTO/README.md

 ## Ver.
 1.1 Upgrade
 New version doesn't use anymore hardcoded delay in bus cycles, so it should work for every Intellivision (NTSC,PAL or SECAM).
 I included the uf2 firmware in binaries folder.
+Note: with this version some games with more than 8/9 map pages (i.e. Antartic Tale, Wizard of War, etc.) don't work.
+Use 1.0 if you have no timing issues.

 ![ScreenShot](https://raw.githubusercontent.com/aotta/PiRTO/main/pictures/pirto0.jpg)